Lanorius/binding-affinity-prediction/README.md

 3. check in the src/config.ini file if all files are chosen correctly *if you wish to run a special task, set the relevant task to true *if you wish to use overtraining, you have to set the parameters in the special params section
-4. run uisng "python src/binding_prediction.py"
+4. run by using "python src/binding_prediction.py"

 Several clustered and unclustered datasets are available in the data folder.